Dates & Deadlines

 Certificate of Residence

 Students registering for credit courses at SUNY Schenectady are required to document their county of residence since counties partially fund student enrollment at New York State community colleges.
 In order to qualify for resident tuition, you must have resided in New York State for the past twelve months, and you are required to provide county residence documentation for the last six months.
 All New York State students must complete the Application for Certificate of Residence, Form B-80, and students from outside Schenectady County must submit Form B-81 obtained from their county treasurer.
 The Student Business Office, Elston 219, is responsible for collecting the Certificate of Residence from students.
 Please click here for more details and to download the Certificate of Residence form.

 New York State law requires the College to have your immunization documentation prior to the first day of classes.
 Students who have not submitted any proof of immunity against Measles, Mumps or Rubella are considered non-compliant and will not be allowed to attend classes after 30 days (for residents of the State of New York) or after 45 days (for out-of-state-residents).
 The College is obligated to exclude non-compliant students and will administratively withdraw these students from classes on the 30th day (for NY residents) and 45th day (for out-of-state-residents) from the first day of classes.
 For details on the Immunization process please visit the Immunization page.

 Scholarships are available to prospective and current students, awarded based on an online application and essay.
-The application period for the 2020-2021 academic year opened on January 27, 2020 and closed on May 1 for current students and will close July 1 for prospective students.
+The application process opens in January 2021 for the 2021-2022 academic year.

 For more information, please visit the scholarships page.